 Together with student teams, academics and industry experts, we have been developing competitions that focus on autonomous technology’s role in energy optimisation.

 With this we aim to create a challenging new competitive arena for student teams to get hands-on experience with this technology and put their own fresh thinking into how it can help to achieve energy efficiency.

 Shell Eco-marathon Urban Concept Autonomous Competition (in development)

 This competition is for teams to take their cars to the next level.
 Teams have to consider the application of autonomous technology to their Urban Concept vehicle in order to get through a series of challenges.
 We continue to develop this competition with a small group of dedicated teams.

-Shell Eco-marathon Autonomous Programming Competition (Beta Trial in Progress)
+Shell Eco-marathon Autonomous Programming Competition

 The Autonomous Programming Competition, in partnership with Southwest Research Institute (SwRI), is a result of consultation and feedback from students around the world to offer an option that is accessible to more students, reducing financial barriers and emphasising more areas of STEM specialisms such as computer programming.
-This is a completely virtual competition, and a limited beta trial is currently running in the Americas with a small number of student teams.
-We will keep these pages updated on progress.

 Shell Eco-marathon Challenger competitions

 Challenger competitions are designed for teams looking to discover Shell Eco-marathon for the first time, or for seasoned competitors to fine-tune and refine their cars ahead of Regional competitions.Challenger competitions

 Shell Eco-marathon Regional competitions